syncfusion-content/windowsforms-docs/WindowsForms/colorui/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-4) Create an instance of the **ColorUIControl** control.
-Specify its size and add it to the form.
+4) Create an instance of the **ColorUIControl** control, specify its size, and add it to the form.

 {% tabs %}
 {% highlight c# %}